E-mail Marketing for Professionals: Improve Opening Rates through Optimised Subject Lines

-One wrong word — and the opportunity is already lost.
-The subject line of an email determines if it will be opened, or if it’s destined for the spam folder.
-With the right approach, the relevant keywords, and a hint of personal flare, the humble email can become a powerful tool in marketing.
-Get your expert email tips below.
+Any good e-mail marketing agency will tell you that one wrong word and the opportunity is already lost.
+The subject line of an e-mail determines if it will be opened, or if it’s destined for the spam folder.
+With the right approach, the relevant keywords, and a hint of personal flare, the humble e-mail can become a powerful tool in marketing.
+Get your expert e-mail tips below.

 Better Subject Lines = Higher Opening Rates